-Expand SOA > soa-infra in the navigator.
+1. Expand SOA > soa-infra in the navigator.

 This displays all SOA composite applications running in the SOA Infrastructure for that managed server.
+These composites are grouped into the partitions in which they are deployed.

-2. Click soa-infra.
+Click soa-infra

 This displays the Dashboard page of the SOA Infrastructure.
 Click the help icon at the top of this page to access the Resource Center for the entire Oracle SOA Suite.
 The upper part of the page displays details about recently deployed SOA composite application instances, deployed composites, recent faults, and rejected messages.
 You can click a specific SOA composite application name or instance ID to access additional details.
 You can also click Show All at the bottom of each section to see more information about all items.